Personnel – General

 (1) Employees: Coverage begins automatically the first day of employment for all employees.

 (2) Registered Volunteers: Registration of all volunteers is required per EWU Policy 401-04.
+Volunteers will be registered with Human Resources (HR).
 Registered volunteers are entitled to receive medical aid benefits for injuries sustained during approved volunteer activities.

-- If an employee is prescribed modified duty, limited hours, or not released to work, the employee shall provide a copy of the Activity Prescription Form to their supervisor.
-Supervisors shall forward the Activity Prescription Form to HRRR.
+(3) If an employee is prescribed modified duty, limited hours, or not released to work, the employee shall provide a copy of the Activity Prescription Form (APF) to their supervisor.
+Supervisors shall forward the APF to HR.

-- Supervisors with knowledge of a work-related injury or occupational disease will ensure that the Incident Report is completed and forwarded to Human Resources, Rights, and Risk (HRRR).
-If the employee/volunteer is unable to complete his or her portion, the supervisor may complete that portion.
+(4) Supervisors with knowledge of a work-related injury or occupational disease will ensure that the Incident Report is completed and forwarded to HR.
+If the employee/volunteer is unable to complete their portion, the supervisor may complete that portion.

-If the employee is released to return to work by his/her medical provider, HRRR will contact the employee’s supervisor to discuss Return to Work.
+If the employee is released to return to work by their medical provider, HR will contact the employee’s supervisor to discuss Return to Work.

 Transitional Return to Work (RTW) is a program for employees receiving wage replacement benefits who, due to their work-related injury or occupational disease, are temporarily unable to return to their full duties at their job of injury.
 The objective of the RTW program is to maximize the recovery of injured employees after a work-related illness or injury.

-- An employee who is permanently restricted by their attending physician from performing the essential functions of their job of injury is no longer eligible for the RTW program.
+(2) An employee who is permanently restricted by their medical provider from performing the essential functions of their job of injury is no longer eligible for the RTW program.

-- Upon completion of a transitional RTW plan, the employee is expected to return to the same position he or she performed at the time of injury.
-The employee’s permanent status and the essential functions of his or her job are not altered beyond the period of the transitional RTW plan.
+(3) Upon completion of a transitional RTW plan, the employee is expected to return to the same position he or she performed at the time of injury.

-b.
-Transitional RTW plans: The development of a transition RTW plan is a collaborative effort by the employee, attending physician, department, HRRR, and, where appropriate, a vocational rehabilitation counselor.
-All RTW plans must be documented in writing and approved in writing prior to the commencement of the plan by the employee, employee’s attending physician, and department head or designee.
-Copies of all RTW plans shall be provided to HRRR.
-Transition RTW plans are subject to the following:
+The development of a transition RTW plan is a collaborative effort by the employee, attending physician, department, HR, and, where appropriate, a vocational rehabilitation counselor.
+All RTW plans must be documented in writing and approved in writing prior to the commencement of the plan by the employee, employee’s medical provider, and department head or designee.
+Copies of all RTW plans shall be provided to HR.
+Transitional RTW plans are subject to the following:

 (1) Plans may include restricted duties, reduced or flexible hours, duties outside of normal job duties that are within the employee’s restrictions and further the work of the department and/or the university, or combinations of the above;

-(2) are temporary and may not exceed 90 days, unless such time is extended by written agreement of the department, HRRR, and the employee; and,
+(2) Are temporary and may not exceed 90 days, unless such time is extended by written agreement of the department, HR, and the employee; and,

 (3) may be terminated at any time by the university if the transitional work is no longer available or benefiting the university or if the employee’s physical restrictions have changed.